Scala Data Centers Unveils 2023 Sustainability Report alongside Exclusive Sustainability Sponsorship at ITW 2024

 "At Scala Data Centers, our mission is to propel Latin America forward sustainably, delivering value to our stakeholders while prioritizing the needs of our customers, employees, and the broader community," said Marcos Peigo, co-founder and CEO of Scala Data Centers."
 By releasing our annual sustainability report and partnering with one of the most influential telecom events worldwide, Scala keeps its promises and demonstrates that sustainability isn't just a concept at Scala—it's ingrained in us and drives our business forward."

-Scala's 2023 Sustainability Report will be released this Thursday, 16, during the event, and showcases the company's commitment to environmental stewardship and integrating this philosophy into all aspects of the company.
+Scala's 2023 Sustainability Report showcases the company's commitment to environmental stewardship and integrating this philosophy into all aspects of the company.
 The report details the company's journey as a leading sustainable data center platform, highlighting its innovative approach to enhancing hyperscale data center sustainability across the region.
 Scala's comprehensive sustainability initiatives include using 100% renewable and certified energy, advanced cooling systems that minimize water and energy usage, and a robust recycling program supporting a circular economy.

 In just four years, Scala Data Centers has achieved remarkable milestones, including: